davgibbs/movies-spa/README.md

 After the "runserver" to see the base page above (with no movies added yet).
 You will need to add 'Movie Genres' using the Django admin ('/admin/') before adding your first movie using the front-end.

 When developing it may be useful to run "gulp" in the root directory to re-fresh the page when and changes to static files are made.
 All AngularJS code is in the Django "static" directory.

-Future Spec
-Have a login or 'just browsing page' as home.
-Ability to log out and then 'just browse' Cannot add anything if just browsing